-Before you jump into this recipe, let me share with you the tips to select the best fresh green beans.
+Before you jump into this recipe, let me share the tips to select the best fresh green beans.
 A fresh green bean should be:

-While you can make this recipe with frozen green beans too, see the last paragraph.
+While you can make this recipe with frozen green beans, see the last paragraph.
 I highly recommend fresh green beans for the best texture and flavor.

-First, before you start this easy green beans recipe it is important that you trim the tough, curly ends of both sides of each bean.
+First, before you start this easy green beans recipe, you must trim the tough, curly ends of both sides of each bean.